 It is the responsibility of NI Water to ensure that a safe supply of drinking water for the population is maintained.
 There are five water supply zones wholly or partially within the district at Carmoney Eglinton, Caugh Hill Dungiven, Corrody Derry, Derg Strabane and Lough Bradan Drumquin.
 Drinking water is supplied to the District from two SAC rivers, the River Faughan through Carmoney WTW and the River Derg through Derg WTW.
 Water is also abstracted from the Glenedra River in the River Roe catchment and treated at Caugh Hill WTW.
-NI Water has indicated in correspondence sought for the Sustainability Appraisal Scoping Report that it does not envisage any substantive water supply issues that will impinge upon new development across the Council area.
-NI Water is satisfied with the sufficiency of the water supply to the Council area over the plan period therefore development under the plan is not expected to necessitate development of any new public water supplies.

-NI Water published Water Resource & Supply Resilience Plan (WR&SR Plan) in March 2020.
+NI Water Resource & Supply Resilience Plan (WR&SR Plan) was published in April 2025.
 This Plan shows how the company will manage and develop water resources to make sure there is enough water to meet future supply needs.
-The WR&SR Plan takes into account changes in population, housing, water usage and incorporates any predicted changes to our climate.
-This includes how water supplies would be maintained during critical periods such as severe winters, drought and also includes a drought plan.
-The WR&SR Plan acknowledges the need to take account of adopted and emerging Local Development Plans to ensure it complies with the District's aims, objectives and long-term vision in terms of growth, constraints and opportunities.
+The WR&SR Plan acknowledges the need to take account of adopted and emerging Local Development Plans to ensure it complies with the District's aims, objectives and long-term vision in terms of growth, constraints, and opportunities.